sylver86/Python_Transaction_manager/README.md

 ## **Explore More**

-📂 Dive into the project codebase on GitHub to explore how Python's advanced features, modular design, and robust logging practices have been used to build a practical and effective household expense manager.
+📂 Dive into the project codebase on GitHub to explore how Python's advanced features, modular design, and robust logging practices have been used to build a practical and effective household expense manager.<br>
 View my code on ipynb files!
 Happy coding! ✨

 ---